Homestead Survival: How To Master Plan Your Own Safe Haven

 The reason it’s best to stay close to your water source because hauling water is an absolute chore.

-A chore you’ll be doing often (unless you’ve invested in a solar water pump).
+It’s a chore you’ll often do (unless you’ve invested in a solar water pump).

 The closer you are to the water source, the easier this task will be.

-You’ll also want to try and locate your garden as close to the water source as possible.
+You’ll also want to try to locate your garden as close to the water source as possible.

 Assume you’ll need to water your garden often by hand.
 This means hauling even more water.